berkes/berkes.github.com/_posts/2007-07-10-overridability-a-good-parameter-in-chosing-your-platform.md

 title: !
 'Overridability: A good parameter in chosing your platform'
 created: 1184100249
 tags:
-- Project Management
+- project management
-- Programming
+- programming
-- PHP
+- php
-- Drupal Talk
+- drupal talk
-- Ruby
+- ruby
-- Ruby on Rails
+- ruby on rails
 lang: en
 ---
 A good practice.
 A notorious problem when working with Drupal.
 An impossibility when moulding Joomla!
 1.x into your customers wishes: how to override defaults without forking off (within a tight planning and budget).